MaxLeap/Docs/en/Java/Guide/CloudCode.md

-# LeapCloud Cloud Code
+# Leap Cloud CloudCode
+Leap Cloud
 ## Introduction

-###What is Cloud Code
+###What is CloudCode
-Cloud Code refers to the code depolyed and executed on LeapCloud.
+CloudCode refers to the code depolyed and executed on Leap Cloud.
 It can be used to implement the complicated service logic which should be executed in cloud.
 It is similar to the traditional Web Service or RESTful API that runs in Web Server.
 It provides access to external data sources through the RESTFul API and is also invoked with the same way by mobile apps.

-###Why is Cloud Code Necessary
+###Why is CloudCode Necessary

-The service logic can be implemented in client if the app is simple, while if the app requires more complicated service logic, want to access more data or need a number of multiplication, then Cloud Code is required.
-The advantages of Cloud Code can be summarized as follows:
+The service logic can be implemented in client if the app is simple, while if the app requires more complicated service logic, want to access more data or need a number of multiplication, then CloudCode is required.
+The advantages of CloudCode can be summarized as follows:

-* Powerful Computing ability: Cloud Code executes in Docker of LeapCloud and supports multi-CPU and large memory.
+* Powerful Computing ability: CloudCode executes in Docker of Leap Cloud and supports multi-CPU and large memory.
 * More Effective: Able to require Cloud Data reepeatedly with high speed network services in an invocation.
 The efficiency will be much improved.
 * The same set of code can provide services for iOS, Android, Website, etc.

-###How Does Cloud Code Work
+###How Does CloudCode Work

 <p class="image-wrapper">
 ![imgWhatsCloudCode](../../../images/imgCloudCodeWorkflow.png)

-A Cloud Code project contains Custom Cloud Code, Cloud Code SDK and 3rd Party Libaries.
-After the development, please package the project with maven and upload it to LeapCloud with Cloud Code command line tool lcc and LeapCloud will generate corresponding docker image.
-LeapCloud can start Docker container to operate the Docker image with lcc deploy.
+A CloudCode project contains Custom CloudCode, CloudCode SDK and 3rd Party Libaries.
+After the development, please package the project with maven and upload it to Leap Cloud with CloudCode command line tool lcc and Leap Cloud will generate corresponding docker image.
+Leap Cloud can start Docker container to operate the Docker image with lcc deploy.

-Cloud Code supports Java only currently, Python version is coming soon.
+CloudCode supports Java only currently, Python version is coming soon.

 ##Preperations
 ####Install JDK
-Cloud Code supports JDK 6, 7, 8 and JDK 8 is recommended.
+CloudCode supports JDK 6, 7, 8 and JDK 8 is recommended.

 ####Install Maven
 ######Eclipse:
 1. Click "Help" >> "Install New Software.."
 2. Enter `http://download.eclipse.org/technology/m2e/releases` in "Work with"，choose "Maven Integration for Eclipse" from the list and then install Maven extension.

-####Install Cloud Code Command Line Tools（Lcc）
+####Install CloudCode Command Line Tools（Lcc）
 ######Linux and Mac OSX
 Folliwng command will install "lcc" to `/usr/local/bin/lcc`.
 You can use lcc in Terminal directly after the installation.
 *［！！待选择！！］*